IMS94/spring-boot-jwt-authorization/README.md

-# Stateless JWT Authentication with Spring Boot
+# JWT Authentication with Spring Boot’s inbuilt OAuth2 Resource Server

-**This repo hosts the source code corresponding to the article [Stateless JWT Authentication with Spring Boot — A better approach](https://loneidealist.medium.com/stateless-jwt-authentication-with-spring-boot-a-better-approach-1f5dbae6c30f)**.
+**This repo hosts the source code corresponding to the article [JWT Authentication with Spring Boot’s inbuilt OAuth2 Resource Server](https://loneidealist.medium.com/stateless-jwt-authentication-with-spring-boot-a-better-approach-1f5dbae6c30f)**.

 This example project demonstrates the usage of Spring Boot OAuth2 Resource Server with JWT configuration to protect a REST API with JWT based authentication.